Devolutions/IronRDP/iron-svelte-client/README.md

 That way, you can later reuse the same token multiple times (convenient at development time).

-Notice that the configuration file refer to a public (provisioner) key file called `provisioner.pem`.
+Notice that the configuration file refers to a public (provisioner) key file called `provisioner.pem`.
 We need to generate this file.

 You can an RSA key pair using `openssl` by running the following commands: